ronin-rb/ronin-code-asm/README.md

 ## License

-ronin-code-asm - A Ruby DSL for crafting Assembly programs and shellcode.
+ronin-asm - A Ruby DSL for crafting Assembly programs and shellcode.

 Copyright (c) 2007-2025 Hal Brodigan (postmodern.mod3 at gmail.com)

-ronin-code-asm is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+ronin-asm is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-ronin-code-asm is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+ronin-asm is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU Lesser General Public License for more details.

-You should have received a copy of the GNU Lesser General Public License along with ronin-code-asm.
+You should have received a copy of the GNU Lesser General Public License along with ronin-asm.
 If not, see <https://www.gnu.org/licenses/>.

 [Ruby]: https://www.ruby-lang.org
 [yasm]: https://yasm.tortall.net/